hammerheim-game/hammerheim-rules/5-warbands.md

 vast experience of eating fine foods and his thick bulk could swallow a sword whole!
-The Halfling always has a basic saving throw of 6 regardless of the enemy warrior's strength and on top of any armour he already wears.
+The Halfling always has a basic saving throw of 6 regardless of the enemy warrior's strength and on top of any armor he already wears.
 Shifty: The Halfling has long-been skirting in the shadows, avoiding unwanted attention.
 So nimble is he that he may surprise even those who believe they've got them dead-to-rights.
 The